 People with pneumonia caused by varicella-zoster and herpes simplex viruses are usually admitted to the hospital and treated with intravenous acyclovir for 7 days.

-No antiviral drugs have been proven effective in adults with RSV, parainfluenza virus, adenovirus, metapneumovirus, the SARS coronavirus, or hantavirus.
+No antiviral drugs have been proven effective yet in adults with RSV, parainfluenza virus, adenovirus, metapneumovirus, coronaviruses, or hantavirus.
 Treatment is largely supportive, with people receiving oxygen and ventilator therapy as needed.

 Treatment of RSV in Children

 Ribavarin is the first treatment approved for RSV pneumonia, although it has only modest benefits.
 The American Academy of Pediatrics recommends this drug for certain children who are at high risk for serious complications of RSV.

 Most antibiotics have the following side effects (although specific antibiotics may have additional or fewer of these side effects):

 - Allergic reactions (most commonly with medications derived from penicillin or sulfa).
 These reactions can range from mild skin rashes to rare but severe -- even life threatening -- anaphylactic shock.

 - Infection with Clostridium difficile, the bacteria responsible for causing severe diarrhea, inflammation of the colon (colitis), and abdominal pain.
 This condition can be fatal.

 - Interactions with certain drugs, including some over-the-counter (OTC) medications and supplements.
 People should inform their doctors of all medications and OTC preparations they are taking, as well as any drug allergies they might have.

 - Stomach problems (most common side effect).